 Humanity in a time of political hostility

 Phoebe Cox is an OU Psychology Student who volunteers with Care4Calais, a charity supporting refugees in the UK, France, and Belgium.
-She explains the importance of showing kindness and solidarity to refugees, and how OU students can get involved.

-International Migrants Day and my insights from working with forced migrants
+On International Migrants Day 2021, she argues that it has never been more important to find the humanity inside each of us and stand alongside refugees with compassion and solidarity, as they start trying to rebuild their lives here in the UK.
+She also offers suggestions as to how OU students can get involved.

+.

+Refugees are the ‘champions of resilience when times are tough’

 As the UN’s annual International Migrants Day approaches this year, on the 18th of December 2021, I reflect on my past year; the chaos of COVID, moving to a new country with a new language, starting my degree and joining a charity I hadn’t worked with before.
 There has been so much change, so much uncertainty; yet despite this, I have been so lucky.
 No one questioned my status as I was waiting for my French residency.
 I’ve never gone without a roof over my head, warm food, and a cosy bed to fall into after a long day.
 This is not the reality for the 44,000 asylum seekers who have sought safety in the UK over the past 12 months (Home Office, 2021).

 Through my work at Care4Calais, I have seen first-hand the hardships that asylum seekers face on a daily basis.
 Lack of information, lack of finances, lack of language ability and lack of support systems, all contribute to a frightening and exhausting new life.
 In spite of this, the asylum seekers I’ve worked with have been some of the most humble, interesting, open-minded, and determined people I’ve ever met.
-As excellently described by the IOM General Director, António Vitorino, on International Migrants Day 2019, they are the ‘champions of resilience when times are tough’ (UN, 2019).
+As described so aptly by the IOM General Director, António Vitorino, on International Migrants Day 2019, they are the ‘champions of resilience when times are tough’ (UN, 2019).

-This year, amongst all the uncertainty, I have had the privilege of becoming part of a beautiful network of passionate, selfless people – volunteers and asylum seekers alike – who support each other wholeheartedly, for no reason other than that we are all human.
+This year, amongst all the uncertainty, I have had the privilege of becoming part of a beautiful network of passionate, selfless people – volunteers and asylum seekers alike – who support each other wholeheartedly, for no reason other than the fact that we are all human.

 When you’re thrown into the middle of the ‘migrant crisis’, you realise that catchphrase is so ill-fitting.
-They’re not just ‘migrants’, objectified and grouped together as statistics.
+Migrants are not thre cause of the crisis.
+They are an effect of a failure in migration policy.
+They’re human souls, not just ‘migrants’.
+Yet they are frequently objectified and grouped together as statistics by political and media actors.
 They’re people; just like you and me.
-Given the current climate of ‘Hostile Environment’ policies and ‘Anti-Refugee’ bills, it has never been more important to find the humanity inside each of us and stand alongside refugees with compassion and solidarity, as they start trying to rebuild their lives here in the UK.
+Given the current climate of ‘Hostile Environment’ migration policies and ‘Anti-Refugee’ bills, it has never been more important to find the humanity inside each of us and stand alongside refugees with compassion and solidarity, as they start trying to rebuild their lives here in the UK.

 The OU as a University of Sanctuary